 - Revocable/irrevocable: This determines if the buyer and the issuing bank can control the letter of credit without the seller's permission.
 Changes or termination are channeled through the issuing bank by the applicant with the beneficiary's approval and authentication.
 However, this category is becoming irrelevant since UCP 600 considers all letters or credit as irrevocable.

 - Confirmed/Unconfirmed: A letter of credit (LC) is confirmed when another bank guarantees to honor a presentation put forth as a request by the issuing bank.

 - Restricted/Unrestricted: In the case of a restricted LC, an advising bank can buy a bill of exchange from the seller.
 If a confirmation bank is not mentioned, an exporter can present the bill of exchange to any bank for payment on an unrestricted LC.

 - Deferred/Usance: This is a credit that is assigned after a stipulated period accepted by the buyer and seller and not immediately after the presentation.
 The seller gives the buyer the authority to pay after he takes and sells the goods involved.

 The following are some of the unique terms of the letter of credit that relate to the payment conditions in the underlying reference documents.

 - At Sight: This is a credit that is paid as soon as possible by the announcer bank after it is done inspecting the seller's documents.

 - Red Clause: This is a situation where the seller can deposit the prepaid money in the bank before he sends the products.

 - Back to Back: This is issued for the purpose of promoting intermediary trade.

-- Standby Letter of Credit: This is an LC with the objective of providing a source of payment in the case of non-performance of a contract.
+- Standby Letter of Credit: This is a letter of credit with the objective of providing a source of payment in the case of non-performance of a contract.
 It is used as a failsafe against an unfulfilled obligation.